ianthropos88/awscloud_web_app_Ch.4/README.md

-# Improve the availability of Operational and Regulatory Information, which inspires high levels of scalability and performance. 📲 #
+# Improve the availability of Operational and Regulatory Information, which inspires high levels of scalability and performance with AWS Cloud. 📲 #

 The purpose of this project was to create a Web Application where all the concerned teams can find the right information related to their Operational and Regulatory Information.